aori-io/xyk/README.md

 - Their limit order placement (`rate` or just upon initialisation)
 - Their limit order replacement (`static` if none, `dynamic` if recurring)
 - Their limit order settlement (from their own inventory or by pulling in liquidity from an outside DEX)
-- The relation between their limit orders (e.g CFMM curve, LMSR, Balancer Weighted Curve etc.)
+- The relation between their limit orders (e.g constant, some CFMM curve, LMSR, Balancer Weighted Curve etc.)

 ### 00: Test Connectivity
 _Added by [@hilliamt](https://github.com/hilliamt)_